Guatemalan Immigrant’s Successful Survival From A Nearly Disastrous Misunderstanding

-He knew, like Linda’s case, Susan’s hopes of overcoming deportation and removal were slim.
-Her case depended on his ability as an immigration appeals lawyer.
-He had to convince a higher court that the same immigration judge was wrong for a second time.
+Likewise, her case depended on winning another favorable immigration appeals decision.
+Carlos had to convince the higher court that the same immigration judge was wrong for a second time.

-A few months after Linda’s victory, Susan won her immigration deportation appeal.
+A few months after Linda’s case ended, the BIA issued its second verdict.
+Susan won her deportation appeal.

-The story has a happy ending.
 Susan was successful.
-She won her deportation trial.
+She, too, won her deportation trial.

-Having won their cases, both mother and daughter were granted the privilege of becoming lawful permanent residents.
 Today, Susan is a college junior, earning high grades.
 Linda found a better job and earned her U.S. citizenship.
-With better earnings, she was able to save money and purchase a house in Riverside County for her and her four children.
+With better wages, she was able to save money and buy a house in Riverside County for her and her four children.

 No matter how difficult the road ahead may seem, immigrants should not give up without exploring all options.
 This series is dedicated to those who refuse to stop believing that some day, somehow, victory will be theirs.